 Rhinoplasty surgery is the most complex and difficult surgery of the head and neck.
 It is critical that patients select a facial plastic surgery specialist who is familiar with the anatomy and has extensive training and experience specific to nasal surgery.
 If nasal surgery is unsuccessful, the impact can be devastating to patients and expensive to repair.
-Dr. Kridel and Dr. Sturm have completed extensive advanced training in both facial plastic surgery and otolaryngology, head and neck surgery, so they have unique knowledge of the function, anatomy and the aesthetics of the nose.
-With Dr. Kridel and Dr. Sturm you are in the hands of award-winning experts who are recognized by other physicians for their expertise.
+Dr. Kridel has completed extensive advanced training in both facial plastic surgery and otolaryngology, head and neck surgery, so he has a unique knowledge of the function, anatomy and the aesthetics of the nose.
+With Dr. Kridel, you are in the hands of an award-winning expert who is recognized by other physicians for his expertise.
 Needless to say you will be in the best of hands.

 Turbinates and Rhinoplasty?

-At your consultation, Dr. Kridel and Dr. Sturm complete a thorough examination including an evaluation of the internal septum and other key internal nasal passage structures called the turbinates.
+At your consultation, Dr. Kridel completes a thorough examination including an evaluation of the internal septum and other key internal nasal passage structures called the turbinates.
 During your visit the clinical staff will also perform a special rhinometry test to assess breathing function.
 The turbinates, three in each nasal passage, are finger-like shelves attached to the lateral wall of the right and left nasal passages.
 Their function is to help moisturize, filter, and warm incoming air.
 The lower, or inferior, turbinate plays a major part in airflow volume.
 Enlargement of the turbinates takes up valuable nasal passage space and will diminish breathing.
-In these cases, Dr Kridel and Dr. Sturm will recommend inferior turbinate surgery to help correct airflow difficulties.
+In these cases, Dr Kridel will recommend inferior turbinate surgery to help correct airflow difficulties.

 Does Insurance Cover Surgery?

 Insurance does not cover rhinoplasty because it is an elective, cosmetic procedure.
 Most patients also have eptoplasty surgery performed at the same time to correct a septal deviation or other “functional” medical condition.
-Dr. Angela Sturm accepts most major insurance carriers for the functional portion of the septoplasty surgery only.
-Patients are responsible for the cosmetic portion, and any other portion not covered by their insurance benefits.
 Dr. Kridel does not accept insurance and is considered an out-of-network provider.
 We provide patients of Dr. Kridel with appropriate paperwork that they can file with their carrier if they so choose.